txlog/.github/profile/SECURITY.md

 2. **Provide details.** In your report, please include the following
    information:
     * Description of the vulnerability, including the potential impact.
-    * Affected versions of Package Transaction Log.
+    * Affected versions of Transaction Log.
     * Steps to reproduce the vulnerability (if possible).
     * Any proof-of-concept code you may have.